MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 > [!IMPORTANT]
 > The RSC permissions are not attributed to a user.
 Calls are made with app permissions, not user delegated permissions.
 The app can be allowed to perform actions that the user cannot, such as deleting a tab.
 You must review the team owner's or chat owner's intent for your use before making RSC API calls.
 For more information, see [Microsoft Teams API overview](/graph/teams-concept-overview).

 For delegated RSC permissions, list all the apps that are installed in that chat or team.
-Delegated permissions granted on that specific chat or team are listed in the app definitions for each of those app installations.
+Delegated permissions granted on that specific chat or team are listed in the app definitions for each app installations.

 For application RSC permissions, list the permissions granted on that chat or team.
 These are all the application RSC permissions granted on this specific resource.
 Each entry in the list can be correlated to a TeamsApp by matching the `clientAppId` in the permission grants list with the `webApplicationInfo.Id` property in the TeamsApp’s manifest.